 If your dog is showing signs of aggression, contact your veterinarian first.
-Your veterinarian will do a full exam to determine if there is a clinical reason for your dog’s aggression, such as: B. pain, discomfort or other physical causes.
+Your veterinarian will do a full exam to determine if there is a clinical reason for your dog’s aggression, such as: B. pain, discomfort, or other physical causes.

 If a medical explanation or treatment cannot be found, the veterinarian can refer you to a professional behaviorist for help.
-Look at yours Pet insurance – Some cover these fees for your added security.
+Look at your Pet insurance – Some cover these fees for your added security.

 While taking your dog to the vet or behaviorist may seem worrying, you should never try to treat your dog’s aggression yourself, or ignore it and hope it goes away.
-If your dog’s aggression is not addressed quickly and appropriately, the problem can escalate and lead to serious injury to you and your family, other people or other animals, and even legal problems – and of course, you want to get help for your dog long before it does comes this far!
+If your dog’s aggression is not addressed quickly and appropriately, the problem can escalate and lead to serious injury to you and your family, other people or other animals, and even legal problems – and of course, you want to get help for your dog long before it does come this far!
 This is a problem that is much better – and much easier – to be addressed immediately.